mgmartel/WP-Getting-Started/readme.txt

 This plugin is fully compatible with [Live Theme Preview](http://wordpress.org/extend/plugins/live-theme-preview/), a drop-in replacement for WordPress' native Themes interface.

+This plugin only works with WordPress version 3.4 or later.

 *This plugin is only freshly released, so use with care.
 Please leave any comments, bugs or suggestion in the Support section of the plugin page!*

 *If you want to help develop this plugin, visit the [GitHub repo](https://github.com/mgmartel/WP-Getting-Started).*